jimluzhang/jimluzhang.github.io/_pages/about.md

 I'm advised by <a href='https://profiles.stanford.edu/liang-feng'>Liang Feng</a> and supported by the NSF Graduate Research Fellowship, NIH National Research Service Award, and the Blavatnik Family Foundation.

 I completed my undergraduate studies at Rice University in a dual-degree BS-MS program.
-Here, I worked in the laboratory of <a href='https://ytao.rice.edu'>Yizhi Jane Tao</a> on characterizing the structure and function of viral proteins, which helps us characterize the molecular events underlying entry and infection.
+Here, I worked in the laboratory of <a href='https://ytao.rice.edu'>Yizhi Jane Tao</a> on characterizing the structure and function of viral proteins, which helps us understand the molecular events underlying entry and infection.
 For my undergraduate honors thesis, I discussed the expression and purification of a novel, filamentous virus with a double-stranded RNA genome; my MS thesis presented the virion structure of the *C. elegans*-infecting Orsay virus, solved with cryo-EM single-particle analysis.

 Beyond research -- I'm passionate about scientific communication, teaching, and supporting fellow first generation, low-income students.